 I regularly get asked about how to set goals that can actually be accomplished.
-Not surprising coming from an Accountability Coach, is it?
-But when I hear that question the most at this time of year, and it usually comes out like this:
+It’s why I put the Plan to Grow Challenge together for you.
+This is the time of year when I hear that question, and it usually comes out like this:

 The reality is that the answer to this question is different for everyone.
 It depends on:

 - Your business model (product vs. service or traditional vs. direct sales),

 - What you are looking to get out of the year and how much time you can commit overall?
 Are you side hustling this thing vs. working at it full-time?

 - How you naturally get things done (what you avoid like the plague vs. what you jump over hurdles to do)